 The complete passenger list for The Highflyer is on the Marlborough Family Heritage Facebook page.

 Anthony became a shopkeeper in Kempsey and lived in Smith St Kempsey NSW.
-Patrick worked on the railways and died in Sydney 1910.
+Patrick worked on the railways and died in Sydney in Dec 1910.

 Anthony’s death certificate states he had been in NSW for 12 years so he did not stay in Queensland for long before coming to NSW.
 He married Amelia Lovell in Kempsey in 1883.
 She died in 1890 and he died the following year.
 They both died of Tuberculosis, or as it was called then, consumption.